Frequently Asked Questions

 What is mindfulness, and how does it work?

-No, art therapy is for all levels of artistic skill and experience.
+This practice is for all levels of artistic skill and experience.
 Even if you've never done art before, you will find this creative and experiential process beneficial.

-Art therapy is for kids, adolescents, and adults of all ages.
+Art therapy is great for kids, adolescents, and adults of all ages.
 Research has shown this modality to be incredibly effective for children, due to going beyond the need for words.
 Children don't have the emotional vocabulary many adults do, therefore, respond well to art therapy.
 Adults also benefit greatly from this modality, given its ability to move us through an experience without having to first make sense of it with words.

 Art therapy is available as individual therapy and in groups.